 - Complete an eVisit (email visit with a provider) by visiting MyLVHN.org or your MyLVHN app.

 - Complete an LVHN Video Visit by downloading the MyLVHN app.

 We want to screen you via these technologies so that you remain in your own home and only need to leave if testing is needed.
 This pre-screening helps reduce the spread of COVID-19 and it helps keep your doctor's office open and available to provide other important care.

-During the pre-screening, if our medical professionals determine you have COVID-19 symptoms, you will be directed to one of LVHN’s stand-alone COVID-19 Assess and Test locations.
-You will qualify for a test ONLY if you have symptoms (fever, cough and shortness of breath).
+During the pre-screening, if our medical professionals determine you have COVID-19 symptoms, you will be directed to an LVHN COVID-19 Assess and Test locations.
+You will qualify for a test ONLY if you have COVID-19 symptoms.
 The test detects active disease and cannot determine if you have been exposed.
 It is important to note that tests are reserved for those who need them most.

 If you are sick, you also need to take precautions with those in your household:

 - Separate yourself from family members and pets.

 - Wear a face mask.
 If you cannot wear a mask or have difficulty wearing one, your family member should wear a mask when within 6-feet of you.
 (They will need to be mindful of avoiding cross-contamination when removing the mask.)